 - 11.1 A Labuan KRI shall obtain the Board's approval on the overall risk appetite and internal framework governing the implementation to e-KYC.
-The framework shall address: - high risk or material risk scenarios that require the subsequent Board's approval; - (b) variations or expectations to existing e-KYC related products or methods that require subsequent Board's approval; and - (c) other instances that require Board's approval. - 11.2 The Board shall set and ensure the effective implementation of appropriate policies and procedures to address any risks associated with the implementation of e-KYC.
-These include operational, customer information, human capital, information technology (IT) and money laundering and terrorism financing (ML/TF) risks.
+The framework shall address: - (i) high risk or material risk scenarios that require the subsequent Board's approval; - (ii) variations or expectations to existing e-KYC related products or methods that require subsequent Board's approval; and - (iii) other instances that require Board's approval. - 11.2 The Board shall set and ensure the effective implementation of appropriate policies and procedures to address any risks associated with the implementation of e-KYC.
+These include operational, customer information, human capital, information technology (IT) and money laundering, terrorism financing and proliferation financing (ML/TF/PF) risks.